Johan2403/ExampleMod/Readme.md

 ### Download

-Just clone this repository and run `./gradlew build` to build the JAR or import the project into your IDE and hacking it.
+Just clone this repository and run `./gradlew build` to build the JAR or import the project into your IDE and start hacking it.

 ### Documentation